WenjieDu/PyPOTS/README.md

 </a>

 👈 Now we have the beans, the grinder, and the pot, how to brew us a cup of coffee?
 Tutorials are necessary!
-Considering the future workload, PyPOTS tutorials is released in a single repo, and you can find them in [BrewPOTS](https://github.com/WenjieDu/BrewPOTS).
+Considering the future workload, PyPOTS tutorials are released in a single repo, and you can find them in [BrewPOTS](https://github.com/WenjieDu/BrewPOTS).
 Take a look at it now, and learn how to brew your POTS datasets!